How does debt impact your borrowing power?

 • Avoid new debt: While you’re paying off your existing debt, don’t be tempted to take on new debt.
 Avoid new credit cards, personal loans or financing major purchases.
 Any additional debt can raise red flags for lenders and affect your debt-to-income ratio.

 Debt isn’t the only factor lenders consider when it comes to assessing your home loan application.
 For more information on buying a home and home loans in general, check out our Learn Hub.
-Otherwise, check out our brand-new buy a home offering and apply for conditional pre-approval to get a good idea of how much you can afford to borrow with Unloan.
+Otherwise, check out our buy a home offering and apply for conditional pre-approval to get a good idea of how much you can afford to borrow with Unloan.